MichaelV-P/gitprj/README.md

-# gitprj
-adds 10 to a random integer of 0-10
+A program that adds a random integer to the number 10